fb42000/kanzi/README.md

 If you are not in the UK or all your channels are not listed then the method to get your channel list is as below,

-In a web browser address bar, use the JSON request (replacing my.kodi.address:port with your IP:port to your kodi instance);
+In a web browser address bar, use the JSON request (replacing my.kodi.ip.address:port with your IP:port to your kodi instance);

 http://my.kodi.ip.address:port/jsonrpc?request={"jsonrpc": "2.0", "method": "PVR.GetChannels","params":{"channelgroupid": "alltv"},"id": 1}